Jesse Jackson: Operation PUSH and the Rainbow Coalition

-Other issues
+Other civil rights activism

-On July 16, 1960, while home from college, Jackson joined seven other African Americans in a sit-in at the Greenville Public Library in Greenville, South Carolina, which only allowed white people.
+On July 16, 1960, while he was home from college, Jackson joined seven other African Americans in a sit-in at the Greenville Public Library in Greenville, South Carolina, which only allowed white people.
 The group was arrested for "disorderly conduct".
 Jackson's pastor paid their bond, the Greenville News said.
 DeeDee Wright, another member of the group, later said they wanted to be arrested "so it could be a test case."
-The Greenville City Council closed both the main library and the branch black people used.
+The Greenville City Council closed both the main library and the branch that black people used.
 The possibility of a lawsuit led to the reopening of both libraries September 19, also the day after the News printed a letter written by Wright.

 In 1984, Jackson and Coretta Scott King sent letters to Florida governor Bob Graham asking him to halt the scheduled execution of James Dupree Henry, a black man convicted of killing Z. L. Riley, an Orlando based civil rights leader.
 Jackson met with Graham, but was unable to persuade him, and Henry was executed on September 20.

+LGBT rights activism

+Jackson was an ardent advocate and early supporter of LGBT rights in the United States.
+While seeking the 1984 Democratic presidential nomination, he became the first person to mention gays and lesbians in a major-party convention speech when he included gays and lesbians as part of the fabric of American society in his speech to the 1984 Democratic National Convention, saying, "the lesbian, the gay [...] make up the American quilt" and "The rainbow includes lesbians and gays.
+No American citizen ought to be denied equal protection from the law".
+In 1987, while seeking the 1988 Democratic presidential nomination, Jackson was one of the leaders of the Second National March on Washington for Lesbian and Gay Rights.

+In both of his presidential campaigns, Jackson placed LGBT rights front and center in a way no presidential candidate had done before, advocating for ending employment discrimination against gay employees and for ending the ban on openly gay service members in the military.
+In 1993, he spoke at the March on Washington for Lesbian, Gay, and Bi Equal Rights and Liberation, saying: "No more homophobia.
+Let's respect people, protect people.
+Everyone is somebody".

+In 2004, Jackson spoke out in support of same-sex marriage in a speech in Massachusetts, which had become the first state to recognize same-sex marriage, saying, "Gays deserve the right of choice to choose their own partners".
+In 2010, he gave a speech to a gay rights rally in San Francisco at the United States Court of Appeals for the Ninth Circuit, which was then considering a case challenging 2008 California Proposition 8, and said: